Kaycee9/pricing-panel/README.md

 # pricing-panel
-a simple webiste of a pricing panel
+a simple webpage that displays the features of a product